 The DEPO Collection is Preus Library’s closed storage area for older and less-frequently used materials.
 Materials from the DEPO Collection may be used within the building.
 Place a request for DEPO Collection items at at the Circulation Desk.
 Under normal working conditions, items are available for use within 15 minutes.

-Records for all of the materials in the DEPO are included in WorldCat Local, the library’s catalog.
+Records for all of the materials in the DEPO are included in WorldCat Discovery, the library’s catalog.
 Their library location is indicated as “DEPO”.

 Browsable access to the DEPO Collection is not available to the public.
 Items from the DEPO Collection do not circulate except under special circumstances and with the permission of a librarian.